Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 19.57.59 UTC
+- WIB: Senin, 3 November 2025 20.37.46 UTC
-- WITA: Senin, 3 November 2025 20.57.59 UTC
+- WITA: Senin, 3 November 2025 21.37.46 UTC
-- WIT: Senin, 3 November 2025 21.57.59 UTC
+- WIT: Senin, 3 November 2025 22.37.46 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: motivational
+Kategori: funny